-Dr Jane Goodall DBE is a British primatologist, ethologist, anthropologist, and UN Messenger of Peace.
+Dr Jane Goodall DBE is a world-renowned ethologist, conservationist and United Nations Messenger of Peace.
 At the young age of 26, she travelled from England to what is now Tanzania and bravely entered the little-known world of wild chimpanzees.
 Equipped with nothing more than a notebook and a pair of binoculars, but with unyielding patience and characteristic optimism, she won the trust of these initially shy creatures, and managed to open a window into their sometimes strange and often familiar-seeming lives.
-Today, Jane Goodall is considered to be the world's foremost expert on chimpanzees and is best known for her 55-year study of social and family interactions of wild chimpanzees in Gombe Stream National Park, Tanzania.
+Today, Dr Jane Goodall is considered to be the world's foremost expert on chimpanzees and is best known for her 56-year study of social and family interactions of wild chimpanzees in Gombe Stream National Park, Tanzania.

 In 1977, based on the belief that the well-being of the world relies on people taking an active interest in all living things, Dr Jane Goodall founded the Jane Goodall Institute, a global non-profit focused on inspiring individual action to improve the understanding, welfare and conservation of great apes and to safeguard the planet.
 Roots & Shoots, a programme of the Institute, is a network connecting youth who share the same desire; making positive changes for people, animals and the environment.
 Through this programme, young people are encouraged to identify problems in their communities and take action.